 The basis upon which you are charged including our hourly rates and fixed fees where these apply

 For more complex estates, such as where there are a business or overseas assets or substantial assets, or where other issues are involved, such as civil claims being made against the estate, claims being made by Government departments for the recovery of overpaid benefits, or the need to instruct professionals to act as agents to deal with overseas assets, our hourly charging rate will apply.
-This is £210.00 plus vat (currently £42.00) making a total of £252.00 per hour.
+Our current hourly rate is £210.00 plus vat of £42.00 (making a total of £252.00 per hour).
 This may be made up of spending time discussing the case with you, corresponding with you and with others, advising you, reading or preparing documents and in writing letters.
 It is not uncommon for estate administration costs in relation to a large or complex estate to be £10,000,00 to £20,000.00.
 Our hourly rate will apply to more complex estates, but we will still give you our best estimate of the overall likely cost, including vat and disbursements at commencement of the matter and will regularly review the estimate as the matter proceeds.

 Experience and Qualifications of the persons carrying out work on your behalf